Food and Beverage Tax

 Local Tax Payment Process Improvements

-Starting on Monday, August 16, 2021, the process by which businesses submit tax documentation and make payments will change.
+In August 2021, the process by which businesses submit tax documentation and make payments has changed.

 Non-Downtown Tax Rate